 If you compare the GU10 LED bulb (230V) with the equivalent MR16 LED (12V), you will see the GU10 is quite a bit longer.
 This extra length houses a small driver.
 So although the physical fitting of both bulbs is the same, it’s important you choose the GU10 LED bulb for a mains voltage fitting.

 Although low voltage bulbs have always been used in cars, their use in the home is a more recent innovation.
 Quite often the multiple fittings in bathrooms and kitchens are 12V.
 They are not connected directly to the mains supply, having a transformer in between.

 The transformer ‘steps down’ the 230V mains voltage, and changes the current from AC to DC.
 LED light bulbs, such as the MR16 range, use a driver instead of a transformer.
 Although the driver does a similar job to a transformer, they are different and not interchangeable.
 When first changing to low voltage LED light bulbs, it’s important to change all the bulbs together and to change the transformer for a driver.

 The other common low voltage application is in mobile homes, caravans and boats.
 Being mobile, they are not connected to the mains supply, and reply on 12V or 24V batteries.

-LED bulbs in these situations do not need a driver, so you should choose the MR16 range instead of the GU10 LED bulbs.
+LED light bulbs in these situations do not need a driver, so you should choose the MR16 range instead of the GU10 LED light bulbs.